 Supporters:

-Disaster Prevention Research Institute (DPRI), Kyoto University; Faculty of Architecture, Kyoto Arts and Crafts University (KYOBI); Nomura Foundation
+Disaster Prevention Research Institute (DPRI) Kyoto University, Faculty of Art and Architecture Kyoto Arts and Crafts University (KYOBI), Nomura Foundation, The Obayashi Foundation, Takamura Sangyo Inc.

 第19 回 ヴェネチア・ビエンナーレ国際建築展 「Intelligens.
 Natural.
 Artificial.
 Collective.」 コレクティブ・セクション企画展示 キュレーター:カルロ・ラッティ